-Speech by Juan Miranda, Director General of ADB's Central and West Asia Department, London, United Kingdom
+Speech by Juan Miranda, Director General of ADB's Central and West Asia Department on 28 January 2010 in London, United Kingdom

 Excellencies, Distinguished Co-Chairs, Delegates, Ladies and Gentlemen,

 The Government has a revised strategic platform for development and now wants us to anchor our assistance on it.
 We think this is a good idea.
 Minister Zakhilwal highlighted the list of needs, as well as the budgetary requirements.
 These needs are great.
 And the time to sort them out is now.

 Allow me to make three observations:

 First, ADB likes the strategic stance but we encourage deeper and faster reform.
 There is scope to sell more public assets, to reduce subsidies, to increase revenues, to set mechanisms to improve the maintenance and repair of recent investments, and to raise the effectiveness of institutions and the people who run them.

 Second, we welcome the call for more assistance to go through the budget.
 100% of ours has done so since 2002, and we have no complaints so far.